-Services for "Adaptive behavior treatment by protocol" administered by a technician, face-to-face with one patient; first 30 minutes of technician time (0364T) must be requested at one unit daily.
-Adaptive behavior treatment by protocol, each additional 30 minutes of technician time must be requested for all the additional time the tech needs with the recipient (0365T).
+Services for "adaptive behavior treatment by protocol" administered face-to-face with one patient must be requested for all the additional time the tech needs with the recipient).
 The licensed professional must frequently review the recipient's progress using ongoing objective measurement and adjust the instructions and goals in the behavior treatment plan as needed.